evercam/ex_nvr/README.md

 ### Releases

-Starting from `v0.6.0`, there are elixir releases and debian packages available for `GNU/Linux` in [releases](/releases).
+Starting from `v0.6.0`, there are elixir releases for `GNU/Linux` and debian packages available as [release assets](/releases).

-You can download the tar file and uncompress them. cd to the decompressed directory and then run:
+You can download the tar file and uncompress it. cd to the decompressed directory and then run:
 ```bash
 ./run
 ```